-The Heart of Florida’s Emerald Coast hosts a variety of unique and beautiful natural areas to enjoy.
-A visit to the Gulf of Mexico and the beaches of Destin, Fort Walton Beach, Okaloosa Island are a must on any itinerary.
+The natural ares of the Gulf of Mexico and the beaches of Destin-Fort Walton Beach are a must on any itinerary.
 The Gulf of Mexico is about 1,000 miles east to west and oval in shape.
-Many migratory species utilize the water of the Gulf, including sharks, whales, sea turtles, and game fish.
-The Gulf of Mexico yields more finfish, shrimp, and shellfish annually than the south and mid-Atlantic, Chesapeake and New England areas combined.
+Many migratory species utilize the water of the Gulf, including sharks, whales, sea turtles and game fish.
+The Gulf of Mexico yields more finfish, shrimp and shellfish annually than the south and mid-Atlantic, Chesapeake and New England areas combined.
 Bottlenose dolphins can often be seen at play and 400 species of shells can be found in the Gulf.
-Take some time and explore the Gulf of Mexico with activities such as diving, snorkeling, fishing, kayaking, and paddle boarding.
+Take some time and explore the Gulf of Mexico with activities such as diving, snorkeling, fishing, kayaking and paddleboarding.

-Moving in land, our area contains one of the largest stands of longleaf pine trees still in existence.
+Moving inland, our area contains one of the largest stands of longleaf pine trees still in existence.
 The long leaf pines are essential habitats for various plants and animals, many of which are a considered rare and endangered.
-The long leaf pine tree areas are great for bird-watching, hiking, camping, fishing, biking, and trail riding.
+The long leaf pine tree areas are great for bird-watching, hiking, camping, fishing, biking and trail riding.
 The Heart of Florida’s Emerald Coast boasts an array of beautiful natural areas to explore beyond just our sugar-white sand beaches.
-Take a moment to appreciate and experience the all that there is to offer in Destin, Fort Walton Beach, Okaloosa Island.
+Take a moment to appreciate and experience the all that there is to offer in Destin- Fort Walton Beach.

 Go beyond green spaces: The benefits of “Blue Spaces” on Kids